wso2/docs-is/en/includes/references/app-native-authentication.md

     - **Username & Password**: As this option does not need user initiation, the response from step 1 already contains the required metadata.
 Hence, if the user chooses to enter the username and password, the flow continues similar to as it does in *Scenario 1*.

-    - **Passkey**: If a user initates passkey login, the application needs to make an additional request to the `/authn` endpoint to receive the related metadata.
+    - **Passkey**: If a user initates passkey login, the application needs to make an additional request to the `/authn` endpoint to initiate the passkey flow and receive the related metadata.

-    If the user selects passkey login, the application makes a request to the `/authn` endpoint along with the `flowId` and the `authenticatorId` of the passkey authenticator as follows.
+    As the user continues with the passkey flow, the application makes a request to the `/authn` endpoint to initiate the passkey flow along with the `flowId` and the `authenticatorId` of the passkey authenticator as follows.

     === "Request (`/authn`)"